stefanjudis/grunt-phantomas/README.md

 Type: `Object`
 Default value: `{}`

-An array that represents possible options for `phantomas` executable.
+An object that represents possible options for `phantomas` executable.
 For more information please check [the official api documentation](https://github.com/macbre/phantomas/wiki/npm-module) and [list of possible parameters](https://github.com/macbre/phantomas).
 See usage examples later on.

 #### options.url
 Type: `String`